rage/java-programming/data/week2/3-repeating.md

 }
 ```

 We'll use the value `true` as the loop's expression for now.
 This way, the loop's execution is always continued when the program arrives at the point that decides whether it should be repeated or not.
-This happens when the execution of the program first arrives at the loop expression for the first time, and also when it reaches the end of the loop's block.
+This happens when the execution of the program arrives at the loop expression for the first time, and also when it reaches the end of the loop's block.

 The loop execution proceeds line-by-line.
 The following program outputs _I can program_ an infinite number of times.